-A bike equipped with a felt resistance pad as its resistance system is usually cheaper than a similar one equipped with magnetic resistance.
-Both systems provide a constant resistance without having to pedal, although the felt resistance pad needs to be replaced about once a year.
-A felt break pad wears out and sheds fibres/dust.
-In addition, this type of brake pad needs to be lubricated periodically with silicone-based oil.
-To make the flywheel stop at once, press down on the resistance dial and the felt resistance pad then presses down on the flywheel.
-The resistance dial is not equipped with an indicator.
-Because the materials in this resistance system are cheaper, bikes with this system are particularly suitable as a budget option.
+Bikes with a felt resistance pad system are usually more affordable than those with magnetic resistance.
+Both systems provide consistent resistance without pedaling, but the felt resistance pad needs to be replaced approximately once a year.
+Additionally, this type of brake pad requires periodic lubrication with silicone-based oil.
+To stop the flywheel instantly, you press down on the resistance dial, causing the felt resistance pad to press against the flywheel.

 Magnetic resistance system

 The magnetic resistance system operates without physical contact with the flywheel, using the Eddy Current Principle.
 The flywheel spins between two magnets, and the resistance is regulated by adjusting the distance between them with a resistance dial.
 These systems are nearly silent and require minimal maintenance.
 Moreover, Indoor Cycling bikes with magnetic resistance often come with a resistance indicator, allowing you to precisely gauge your training resistance.
 To stop the flywheel, brake pads are installed.
 Bikes with magnetic resistance are generally more expensive, with prices starting around €700.

 The drive mechanism of an Indoor Cycling bike is crucial.
 You can choose between a chain drive or an industrial V-belt.

 Chain Drive: Similar to traditional bicycles, a chain drive can produce noise.
 It requires periodic lubrication, just like outdoor bikes.
 Choosing a chain drive provides an authentic cycling experience, including the sound of a racing bike.